mlopezza/stroke-prediction/README.md

 ### Model Purpose

 - The purpose of the developed model was to identify individuals aged 18 or older who are most at risk of developing stroke, based on the selected features of smoking status, age, glucose level, hypertension, heart disease, work type, and bmi.
-These individuals could then receieve preventative interventions targeting mutuable risk features.
+These individuals could then receive preventative interventions targeting mutable risk features.

 ### Building the Model